bartwesselink/dbl-visualization/README.md

 NGL Tree is the result of a TU/e student group project.
 Currently the deadline for the project has passed and hence the work here can be seen as "final".
 There are no immediate steps we intend to take towards improving the current implementation.

 ## Usage tips
 There is a step-by-step help feature on the front page as well as at the top right of the tool.
-Aditionally, Navigation in the canvas can also be done with the following hotkeys:
+Aditionally, navigation in the canvas can also be done with the following hotkeys:
  - W, A, S, D : panning
  - Q, E : rotating
  - R, F : zooming